 - Share on Social Media (Another factor that is overlooked a lot of the time but can actually result in you increasing your CTR.
 With a higher number of users turning to social media platforms for entertainment, education and locating businesses; not only are you spreading brand awareness through these platforms but you can gain a few more views from these interested customers.

-From testing I know 100% that CTR is a ranking factor and helps your website.
-However whether these bots and tools are clever enough to manipulate human behaviour is something I need to find out.
+From the testing I know 100% that CTR is a ranking factor and helps your website.
+However, whether these bots and tools are clever enough to manipulate human behaviour is something I need to find out.

 I have my reservations because googles biggest concern will be search and click manipulation for their AdWords.
 So they have probably put most resources into combating this but let’s see over the next few months where these results take us.